umbraco/UmbracoDocs/documentation-and-versions.md

 The Umbraco Documentation covers all supported versions of Umbraco CMS.
 A version exists for each supported **major** version of Umbraco CMS.

-When a Release Candidate (RC) for a new **minor** version of Umbraco CMS is released, a new version of the documentation will also be available.
+When a Release Candidate (RC) for a new **minor** version of Umbraco CMS is released, a new version of the documentation will be available.
 When the minor version is released, the documentation for it will be merged into the related **major** verion.

-The documentation for each major version will **always document the latest version of that major version of Umbraco CMS**.
+The documentation for each major version will always document the latest version of that major version of Umbraco CMS.

-When an RC for a new **major** version of Umbraco CMS is released, a new version of the documentation will also be available.
+When an RC for a new **major** version of Umbraco CMS is released, a new version of the documentation will be available.
 When the major version is released, the documentation for it will be the new **default version of the Umbraco Documentation**.

 ## Long Term Support (LTS) and End of Life (EOL)